geo-grpc/naip-stac-grpc/README.md

 brew install gdal2 --with-postgresql
 ```

-To collect all the data data from the AWS NAIP shapefiles you'll need to execute the included bash script, `naip_import_aws.sh`.
+To collect all the data data from the AWS NAIP shapefiles (a gig or more) you'll need to execute the included bash script, `naip_import_aws.sh`.

 ## Testing